juanmendez/learning-objective-c/README.md

 # Inheritance and Overriding

-Using the wizard, you go to `file` -> `new file` -> `create a new file`, there in the wizard you select to make a class, and intead of being based on `NSObject`, you pick one of your classes.
-In this way the interface and implementation files are created.
+To create a child class go to `file` -> `new file` -> `create a new file`, there in the wizard you select to make a class, and intead of being based on `NSObject`, you pick the parent class.
+In this way the interface and implementation files get created.

 What is interesting in this language is that you don't need to include the keyword `override` like in Java or Kotlin.
 Inheritance is chained by the child interface and not its implementation.